drdarlenefleming/IM2_Project/README.md

 Update to car game objects with addition of horn sounds when the player gets close to the car.
 Replacement of the car game objects.

+4/25/20
+Change spawn area cover:
+1) start speed from 2 to 1.
+2) # of particles from 1000 to 2000.
+3) Double the number of particle objects from 2 on each side to 4.